Director, Women’s Resource Center & Stryker Institute for Leadership Development

-Yvette formerly served as the graduate assistant for the Women’s Resource Center for the past two years and has now returned to the Women’s Resource Center where she will serve as the Coordinator.
-She is a recent 2009 University of Northern Colorado graduate, with a Masters of Public Health degree.
-Even though she has been living in Colorado for two years, she has to let it be known that she is originally from the “Alien Capital of the World,” Roswell, New Mexico.
+Yvette formerly served as the graduate assistant for the Women’s Resource Center is now the Director of the Women’s Resource Center and Stryker Institute.
+She is a 2009 University of Northern Colorado graduate, with a Masters of Public Health degree.
+Even though she has been living in Colorado, she has to let it be known that she is originally from the “Alien Capital of the World,” Roswell, New Mexico.
 Yvette is very excited to have the opportunity to continue working at the WRC and UNC.
-Having worked and attended courses at UNC for the past two years, Yvette has been able to develop and strengthen her passion for higher education.
+Having worked and attended courses at UNC, Yvette has been able to develop and strengthen her passion for higher education.
 She hopes that serving in this role will allow her to continue to provide students with opportunities that will allow them to grow and expand their interests.

-Women's Resource Center and Stryker Institute for Leadership Development Graduate Assistant
+Programmatic Support Specialist/Office Manager, Women's Resource Center & Stryker Institute for Leadership Development

 Luz is the Programmatic Support Specialist and Office Manager for the Women’s Resource Center and Stryker Institute for Leadership Development.
 Luz received her Administrative Assistant Associate of Applied Science Degree and Accounting Certificate from Aims Community College.
 Luz joined the Women’s Resource Center and Stryker Institute for Leadership Development team in August of 2016.
 She is enthusiastic of using her training and experience to help achieve the goals and missions of the Women’s Resource Center and Stryker Institute for Leadership Development.